 - The maximum size of the table on which a full table scan can be performed is 10 GB.
 If you are a DMS administrator, you can change this value as needed.
 Perform the following steps: In the top navigation bar of the DMS console, choose .

 - By default, the timeout period for executing a single SQL statement is 60 seconds.
-If you are a DMS administrator, you can change this value in the Advanced information section of the Edit instance dialog box.
+If you are a DMS administrator, you can change this value in the Edit instance dialog box. section of the

 - Log on to the DMS console.

-- In the top navigation bar, move the pointer over the More icon and choose .
-Note You can also double-click the database that you want to query In the left-side instance list of the DMS console to go to the SQLConsole tab.
+- In the top navigation bar, move the pointer over the All functions icon and choose .
+Note In the left-side navigation pane of the DMS console, you can also double-click the database that you want to query to go to the SQLConsole tab.

 - Select the database that you want to query from the drop-down list or enter a keyword in the field to search for the database.
 After you select the database, click Confirm.

 - Enter the SQL statement to be executed in the field of the SQLConsole tab and click

 Table 1.
 GUI of the SQLConsole No. Section Description 1 Visual operation section In this section, you can manage your database in a visualized manner.

 You can view all tables, fields, and indexes of the current database.
 You can also right-click a table in the database to modify table schema, import data, or export data.